thephpleague/flysystem/readme.md

 [Check out the documentation](http://flysystem.thephpleague.com/)

+## Security

+If you discover any security related issues, please email frenky@frenky.net instead of using the issue tracker.

 # Enjoy.

 Oh and if you've come down this far, you might as well follow me on [twitter](http://twitter.com/frankdejonge).